robkau/go-raytrace/readme.md

 # go-raytrace

-This repository is me implementing a ray tracer in Go by following "The Ray Tracer Challenge" book
+This repository implements a ray tracer in Go by following [The Ray Tracer Challenge](https://pragprog.com/titles/jbtracer/the-ray-tracer-challenge/) book
-* The book is available here: https://pragprog.com/titles/jbtracer/the-ray-tracer-challenge/
 * The book lays out a language-agnostic TDD plan for implementing a ray tracer from scratch
-* I added Go library ebiten to animate the raytracer output to a window
+* Window rendering and input handling provided by Go library [ebiten](https://github.com/hajimehoshi/ebiten)
+* I highly recommend the book.
+5 stars!

 ---

 ## Examples

+*Chapter 15: Triangles & Meshes*

 *Chapter 14: Groups*